privateprep/coding-space-website/src/pages/partnerships/index.md

         content: " "
       - title: Appropriate for kids of all skill levels
         content: " "
-      - title: Designed to support learning with our signature 4:1 student-to-teacher ratio
+      - title: Designed to support learning with our small student-to-teacher ratios
         content: " "
       - title: Staffed by professional, engaging, and highly trained instructors
         content: " "